International Debt Collection Agency: What Creditors Should Expect

 What is the typical timeline for international debt recovery?

-Amicable recovery takes 20-60 days.
-Legal escalation adds 3-12 months depending on the jurisdiction's court calendar and whether the debtor contests.
-Enforcement against assets after judgment adds further time, variable by country.
+Amicable recovery takes 20–60 days.
+Legal escalation adds 3–12 months depending on the jurisdiction's court calendar and whether the debtor contests.
 Cases that settle amicably close materially faster than cases requiring full adjudication.

 How much does an international debt collection agency cost?